Our Board are passionate about fostering healthy, connected communities.

 Their experience spans community based services, finance, law and business consultancy

-Dr Karen White joined CC board in August 2018.
+Dr. Karen White joined the CC board in 2018.
+Karen is a social work professional with experience in mental health practice, policy, social work education, research and evaluation.
 An experienced board director with NFP and community committees, Karen brings expertise in governance, evaluation and consumer participation.
-Karen has a particular interest in the benefits of community gardening as a catalyst for promoting wellbeing and connection.
-She has held National Research and Evaluation manager roles.
+Karen has a strong interest in the benefits of community gardening as a catalyst for promoting wellbeing and connection.

 Chris (CPA, GAICD) joined the board in May 2019.
 Chris is a senior finance, corporate governance and risk management professional with 27 experience working in the mutual banking sector.
 He has a passion for working in organisations that exist to serve their communities and in his spare time enjoys growing and sharing produce from his backyard wicking beds.

-Robert has been on the board of Cultivating Community for the past 9 years.
-He currently works as Design & Production Manager in the Communications division of a federal government agency (Bureau of Meteorology).
-He also lectures in both Aquaponics and Publishing, and enjoys his garden and his urban aquaponics farm.
+Robert has been on the board of Cultivating Community for the past 11 years.
+He currently works as Design and Production Manager in the Communications division of the Bureau of Meteorology.
+Previously, he has held managerial roles in large public manufacturing companies, run a small business, and consulted for both Federal and State Government.
+He lectures in both Aquaponics and Publishing, and enjoys his time in his award-winning garden.